 Do you think people that don’t know God can overcome emotional eating?

 Kimberly Taylor: Yes, but what typically happens is they replace one destructive habit for another.
 You see, God wants us to live in stability (peace and joy) with Him.
 But the enemy always tries to push you into extremes.
 If he can’t destroy you through suggesting you overeat, then he’ll suggest you starve or go on some wacky diet.
 He’ll suggest you smoke to “calm your nerves.”
 He really doesn’t care the method by which you destroy yourself, only that his ultimate strategy of steal, kill, and destroy works.

 What is your biggest challenge today – is it still a struggle?

 Kimberly Taylor: My biggest challenge is complacency – of thinking “I got this.”
 Because I do like to eat, I have to be sure that I fix reasonable portion sizes for myself and keep healthy foods in my home so that they are easy to get and simple to prepare.
 I think good preparation beats good intentions every time!

-We humans are creatures of habit and I think if you can create an environment that makes it easier to eat healthy and exercise, then you’ve won half the battle right there.
+We are creatures of habit and I think if you can create an environment that makes it easier to eat healthily and exercise, then you’ve won half the battle right there.

 Or check out Kimberly’s programs at takebackyourtemple.com and receive more free health and weight loss tips.